4gra/xdrip-client-swift/README.md

 <h1>Changes in this repo</h1>
-<p>This repo is modified to be compliance with the plugin approach available in the Loop Dev (Tidepool version).
+<p>This repo is modified to be compliance with the plugin approach available in the Loop Dev as of Mar 2021.
+The steps below are now mostly unnecessary.

 <h1>Build</h1>